taylorlapeyre/taylorlapeyre.github.io/README.md

-#### taylorlapeyre.me
+### taylorlapeyre.me

 This is my website.
+It's source code is very simple, because the site is also very simple.

-It uses [Jekyll](jekyllrb.com) to generate itself.
-Seriously this thing couldn't be simpler.
+- It uses Jekyll to generate itself.

-#### Typography

-I use Helvetica Neue for body and heading text and [Xtreem](http://www.myfonts.com/fonts/mawns/xtreem/) for the main header.
+- It uses the wonderful [Xtreem](http://www.myfonts.com/fonts/mawns/xtreem/) typeface for the header.
+- All content is written in markdown, including my [résumé](/resume.md).
+- It is hosted with [GitHub Pages](https://pages.github.com/).